jblotus/explosivewebsprogramming/app/backup/2010-12-12-issue-tracking-with-lighthouseapp.md

   </p>
 </div>

-[ ][13]Once inside your Beanstalk repository dashboard interface, click the "Integration&#8221; menu link.
+[ ][13]Once inside your Beanstalk repository dashboard interface, click the "Integration" menu link.
 You will see a list of services on the left that you can hook into with Beanstalk.
-Choose "Lighthouse&#8221; and click the "Activate&#8221; button.
+Choose "Lighthouse" and click the "Activate" button.
 All you have to do in the next few forms is paste in your Lighthouse URL, paste in your API, select your active project and you are ready to Activate the integration.

 Once we are hooked in via Beanstalk or GitHub, you can add things in your commit messages that will post directly to tickets you create in Lighthouse.